Mary Fields, aka Stagecoach Mary, was one of the first women entrepreneurs, stagecoach drivers, and pioneers of the American West.

-Born as a slave in Tennessee, Fields was one of the first women entrepreneurs, stagecoach drivers, pioneers of the American West.
-Orphaned as a child, she grew up with Ursuline nuns but received no formal education.
-With the nuns she traveled west but never known for her quiet temperament, she left the convent when she was still in her teens.
-Living by her wits and strength, she became known, as a hard drinker, a notorious brawler, a cigar smoker and one of the wildest women of her time.
+Born as a slave in Tennessee, Fields was orphaned and grew up with Ursuline nuns but received no formal education.
+With the nuns, she traveled west but was never known for her quiet temperament; she left the convent when she was still in her teens.
+Living by her wits and strength, she became known as a hard drinker, a notorious brawler, a cigar smoker, and one of the wildest women of her time.

 Never married, she found her ideal job in 1895 when she became a U.S. mail coach driver for the Cascade County region of central Montana.
-She and her mule Moses, never missed a day, and it was in this capacity that she earned her nickname of “Stagecoach,” for her unfailing reliability.
-When she retired in Cascade, Montana, spending most of her time gardening, she was befriended by Gary Cooper; the actor who, as a child, grew up with her as a neighbor.
+She and her mule Moses never missed a day, and it was in this capacity that she earned her nickname of “Stagecoach” for her unfailing reliability.
+When she retired in Cascade, Montana, spending most of her time gardening, she was befriended by Gary Cooper, the actor who, as a child, grew up with her as a neighbor.

 In 1914 she died of liver failure.
 Neighbors buried her in the Hillside Cemetery in Cascade, marking the spot with a simple wooden cross.
 Given the limitations society placed on her by race and gender, Fields stands out as a woman who was far ahead of her times during those adventurous days of the Old West.